Eritrea: Independence

 In 1958, a group of Eritreans founded the Eritrean Liberation Movement (ELM).
 The organization mainly consisted of Eritrean students, professionals, and intellectuals.
 It engaged in clandestine political activities intended to cultivate resistance to the centralizing policies of the imperial Ethiopian state.
 On 1 September 1961, the Eritrean Liberation Front (ELF), under the leadership of Hamid Idris Awate, waged an armed struggle for independence.
 In 1962, Emperor Haile Selassie unilaterally dissolved the Eritrean parliament and annexed the territory.
 The ensuing Eritrean War of Independence went on for 30 years against successive Ethiopian governments until 1991, when the Eritrean People's Liberation Front (EPLF), a successor of the ELF, defeated the Ethiopian forces in Eritrea and helped a coalition of Ethiopian rebel forces take control of the Ethiopian capital Addis Ababa.

+In the 1980s a non-government organization called the Eritrea Inter-Agency Consortium (EIAC) aided in the development projects for the Eritrean Liberation movement.

 Following a referendum in Eritrea supervised by the United Nations (dubbed UNOVER) in which the Eritrean people overwhelmingly voted for independence, Eritrea declared its independence and gained international recognition in 1993.
 The EPLF seized power, established a one-party state along nationalist lines and banned further political activity.
 As of 2020, there have been no elections.
 On 28 May 1993, Eritrea was admitted into the United Nations as the 182nd member state.

-The Eritrean–Ethiopian War from 1998 to 2000 involved a major border conflict, notably around Badme and Zalambessa, eventually resolved in 2018.
-In 2020, Eritrean troops intervened in Tigray War on the side of Ethiopian central government.
-In April 2021, Eritrea confirmed its troops were fighting in Ethiopia.